- Visiting Chesapeake?

 - Will there be grandfathering?
 Especially on setbacks?
 Fencing?
 Barns?
 Animal Enclosures?

-were lawfully commencesmay continue, and nonconforming buildings and structures that were lawfully constructed may remain, provided the regulations in Article 15 of the Chesapeake Zoning Ordinance are followed.
+Nonconforming uses that were lawfully commenced may continue, and nonconforming buildings and structures that were lawfully constructed may remain, provided the regulations in Article 15 of the Chesapeake Zoning Ordinance are followed.

 - What does "permitted accessory use" mean?

 A "permitted accessory use" is an accessory use (defined in Section 3-403 of the Chesapeake Zoning Ordinance) that is permitted by right.

 - How does 4 horses equal 1 cow?
 Where is the supporting documentation for any and all animal unit requirements?
 Why has swine been removed from the animal units altogether?

 The proposed animal unit for horses was designed to maintain the current allowance of one horse for every 10,000 square feet (equivalent to approximately 4 horses per acre or 12 horses per 3-acre lot).
 Swine have not been removed.
 Swine are permitted in A-1 Districts only (subject to the regulations in Chapter 10 of the City Code), which is current law.
 As for the other proposed animal units, staff reviewed other Virginia localities and used them as a model when drafting these requirements.
 Staff also sought the advice of the City's Agricultural Extension Agent, Mr. Watson Lawrence.
 Staff is still researching this issue and seeking opinions from other associations and groups with expertise in this area.
 We welcome any comments or suggestions on this issue.